vivek12345/mini-rag/README.md

 # Mini RAG 🚀

 A lightweight, modular, and production-ready Retrieval-Augmented Generation (RAG) library built with Python.
-Mini RAG provides an intelligent document search and question-answering system with advanced features like query rewriting, re-ranking, and agentic decision-making.
+Install with `pip install mini-rag` and start building intelligent document search and question-answering systems in minutes.
+Mini RAG provides advanced features like query rewriting, re-ranking, and agentic decision-making—all with a simple, pythonic API.

 ## ✨ Features